Preston Manor is presented today as an Edwardian house, but its history stretches back to the 17th century.

 In 1738 Thomas Western demolished the house and rebuilt it as a Georgian villa with four ground floor rooms, four principal bedrooms and four semi-basement rooms housing the kitchen and servants’ quarters.

-In about 1750 two smaller wings were added to the neat and compact central block of the house giving it a fashionable Palladian appearance.
+In about 1750 two smaller wings were added to the neat and compact central block of the house giving it a more fashionable appearance.
 The Sussex Daily News in 1793 describes Preston Manor as ‘well calculated for a sportsman or a person of distinction’.
 The following year it was purchased by William Stanford, who had been farming the lands as a tenant.

 19th Century Alterations